Les bonnes femmes - Claude Chabrol - Albert Dinan - Bernadette Lafont - Jean-Louis Maury - Jane - Marcel

 Les bonnes femmes - Claude Chabrol - Jean-Louis Maury - Marcel

 The only sympathetic men are Jane’s soldier and the delivery boy who asks Jacqueline out, but the soldier’s interest in Jane seems as casual as hers in him, and the delivery boy is too needy.
 It’s not only oppression that confines women to loneliness and hardship, but also a lack of good options.
 Of course the women make their share of bad choices, like getting into the car with Marcel or trusting André.
-There’s enough nuance in Les bonnes femmes that it doesn’t demonize men or sanctify women, but the disparity is pronounced.
-We should not take the film’s word for it that the world is like that – rather it holds a mirror to the real world and asks us to consider how accurate the reflection is.
+Les bonnes femmes doesn’t demonize men or sanctify women, but the disparity is pronounced.
+We needn’t take the film’s word for it that the world is like that; rather Les bonnes femmes holds a mirror to the world and asks us to consider how accurate the reflection is.

 Les bonnes femmes - Claude Chabrol - Maison Belin - Lucile Saint-Simon - Clotilde Joano - Ave Ninchi - Rita - Jacqueline - Madame Louise

-Confinement is not merely an imposition on the women of Les bonnes femmes, something that could be lifted if only men had the magnanimity to do so.
+Confinement here is not merely an imposition on women, something that could be lifted if only men had the magnanimity to do so.
 The appliance shop cashier Madame Louise keeps a handkerchief soaked with the blood of Eugen Weidmann, a sadistic serial killer who preyed on women and was guillotined in 1939.
-This fetish object connects the film’s picture of oppression to the real world, but it also demonstrates how thoroughly women have internalized their place in a man’s world.
-Madame Louise’s fascination bespeaks a strange affection for the killer, a willful acceptance of the power relation that allows men not only to dominate but to obliterate women.
+This fetish object connects the film’s picture of oppression to the real world, but it also marks how thoroughly women have internalized their place in a man’s world.
+Madame Louise’s fascination bespeaks a strange affection for the killer, a willful acceptance of a power relation that allows men not only to dominate but to obliterate women.
 When Jacqueline asks her to show the fetish for “good luck”, the piece of cloth symbolically transfers its perverse purpose to the young woman, auguring her death the next day at the hands of another man in the same mold as Weidmann.

-Jacqueline is only one of the four title characters, but her fate represents the logical end that could befall any of them in their confined world, either dramatically or in the slow, undramatic draining of life.
-All the foreshadowings make Jacqueline’s murder feel like some inescapable destiny.
-When she first sees André outside the Grisbi Club she touches her scarf where his hands will strangle her within two days.
+Jacqueline’s fate represents the logical end that could befall any one of the four in their confined world, either dramatically or in the slow, undramatic draining of life.
+All the foreshadowing suggests an inescapable destiny.
+When Jacqueline first sees André outside the Grisbi Club she touches her scarf where his hands will strangle her within two days.
 At the zoo André stands by the bats, and Jacqueline touches her neck again as if sensing a vampire nearby.
 He then goes to the snakes, again forecasting strangulation, and when a tiger startles Jacqueline the film cuts from the angry beast (who would aim for the neck) to André’s laughing face.
 The blood on Madame Louise’s handkerchief comes from a killer’s neck, and at Jacqueline’s last meal André admires her long neck like Nosferatu admiring the neck of Hutter’s wife.
-As the couple approaches the site of the murder, a row of trees reflected in a lake forms a set of prison bars shutting around both victim and killer.
+As the couple approaches the murder site, a row of trees reflected in a lake forms a set of prison bars shutting around both victim and killer.

 Les bonnes femmes - Claude Chabrol - Bernadette Lafont - Claude Berri - Stéphane Audran - Clotilde Joano - Jane - Ginette - Jacqueline - zoo - baboons

-The visit to the zoo on the shopgirls’ lunch break is a moment of freedom.
-They look forward to it all morning, and their spirits are unleashed as they delight in watching the animals, but this treasured freedom is tainted by irony because the animals are all confined, their lives reduced to pacing in circles or vegetating.
+The shopgirls’ visit to the zoo on their lunch break is a moment of freedom.
+They look forward to it all morning, and their spirits are unleashed as they watch the animals, but their treasured freedom is tainted by irony because the animals are all confined, their lives reduced to pacing in circles or vegetating.
 The young friends seem to delight in seeing creatures less free than they are, but any enjoyment they get must be fleeting because it reflects their own unhappiness.

-Jacqueline’s death is presaged again by a triple allusion to Georges Bizet’s opera Carmen when Mr. Belin lectures her in his office.
-In front of a poster for the opera, the shop owner sings a famous excerpt from it while giving Jacqueline a flower.
+Again presaging Jacqueline’s death is a triple allusion to Georges Bizet’s opera Carmen.
+In front of a poster for the opera, Mr. Belin sings a famous excerpt from it while giving Jacqueline a flower.
 Like the heroine of Carmen, Jacqueline will be killed by a man in the last act.

 Les bonnes femmes - Claude Chabrol - Pierre Bertin - Clotilde Joano - Monsieur Belin - Jacqueline - Carmen poster

-Time itself participates in the women’s confinement, always holding them within bounds or tantalizing them with a fleeting sense of freedom.
+Time itself confines the women, always limiting them or tantalizing them with a false sense of freedom.
 Apart from Jacqueline’s excursion on André’s motorcycle the following day, and a brief coda afterwards, the action spans about 24 hours from Marcel and Albert’s appearance to the next evening at the swimming pool.
 The movie covers one full workday, from the shop’s opening at 9:00 a.m. until its closing at 7:00 p.m.
 Mr. Belin upbraids Jacqueline for arriving three minutes late, and the employees are bound to remain in the shop until the clock lets them go at noon and again at closing time.
 Stressing the oppressiveness of time, the movie inserts several clocks into the last hour of work, counting down to the moment of freedom:

 6:15 – a cantilevered shop clock followed by commuting workers and a busy market